 Causes of High G6PD Levels

-High G6PD levels are uncommon and usually not harmful.
+Elevated G6PD activity is uncommon and generally not harmful.

-Some laboratory methods may show higher activity due to test sensitivity.
+Some testing methods may show higher values depending on assay sensitivity.

 3. Rare Genetic Variants

-Certain rare variants may naturally have higher enzyme activity.
+A few rare variants may be associated with higher baseline enzyme activity.

 Symptoms of High G6PD Levels